cpslab-asu/psy-taliro/docs/index.rst

             self.temp = self.temp + temp_dot * step_size

-Using this definition, we can define a :any:`model <models>` component that is responsible for encapsulating the execution logic of the model given a set of inputs.
+Using this definition, we can define a :doc:`model <models>` component that is responsible for encapsulating the execution logic of the model given a set of inputs.

 .. code-block:: Python